Cells and Ions

 Ions are the most important element in the operation of the brain.
-These are charged, and it is this charge that forms the basis of electrical signaling in the nervous system.
+They are charged, and this charge forms the basis of electrical signaling in the nervous system.
 Because the membrane is impervious to ions means that there can be different concentrations of ions on the two sides.
-In a typical cell, there is a high concentration of positively-charged potassium ions on the inside, and on the outside (the extracellular solution) there is a high concentration of positively-charged sodium ions and a high concentration of negatively-charged chloride ions.
+For example, in a typical cell, there is a high concentration of positively-charged potassium ions on the inside, and on the outside (the extracellular solution), there is a high concentration of positively-charged sodium ions and a high concentration of negatively-charged chloride ions.

-The membrane is very thin, about five nanometers, and this allows ions on one side of the membrane to react to the charge of ions on the other.
-This causes the membrane to act like a capacitor, it's a dielectric, with strong fields across the lipid membrane.
-This called the membrane potential.
+The membrane is very thin, about five nanometers, allowing ions on one side of the membrane to react to the charge of ions on the other.
+This causes the membrane to act like a capacitor.
+It's a dielectric with strong fields across the lipid membrane.

 Movement of Charge

 By measurement, the differential voltage between the inside and outside of the cell is about -100 mV.
 The outside, by convention, is always at 0 volts.
-The capacitance of the membrane is about one microfarad per square centimeter.
-Using these facts, we can determine how much positive change must move from the inside to the outside to give the inside that -100 mV change.
+In addition, the capacitance of the membrane is about one microfarad per square centimeter.
+With this in mind, we can calculate how much positive change must move from the inside to the outside to give the inside that -100 mV change.

 - Q charge in coulombs